2023 Best Value Communication & Journalism Doctor's Degree Schools in the Southeast Region

 Georgia Tech did well in our overall quality rankings, too.
 It placed #4 on our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.

-A rank of #4 on this year’s list means University of Georgia is a great value for communication and journalism students working on their doctor’s degree.
-Located in the city of Athens, UGA is a public college with a very large student population.
+A rank of #3 on this year’s list means University of Southern Mississippi is a great value for communication and journalism students working on their doctor’s degree.
+Located in the city of Hattiesburg, Southern Miss is a public college with a large student population.

 UGA graduate students pay an average of $27,464 in tuition and fees each year.

-On top of its placing in our value ranking, UGA also did well on our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+In addition to its great value ranking, UGA is in the top 15% of all schools on our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.

-UNC Chapel Hill also claimed a spot on our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.
-It’s in the top 10% of all schools in this category.
+In addition to its great value ranking, UNC Chapel Hill is in the top 10% of all schools on our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.

 Read full report on Communication & Journalism at Florida State University

-University of Florida ranked #8 on this year’s Best Value Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.
-UF is a fairly large public school located in the midsize city of Gainesville.
+With a ranking of #8, University of Florida did quite well on this year’s best value schools for communication and journalism students working on their doctor’s degree.
+UF is a fairly large public school located in the city of Gainesville.

 UF graduate students pay an average of $30,130 in tuition and fees each year.

-In addition to its great value ranking, UF is in the top 20% of all schools on our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region list.
+As a testament to the quality of education it offers, UF also is in the top 20% of our Best Communication & Journalism Doctor’s Degree Schools in the Southeast Region ranking.

-Full Communication & Journalism at University of Memphis Report
+Full Communication & Journalism at University of Florida Report

 The average tuition and fees for an out-of-state graduate students at UT Knoxville are $31,798 a year.

-Explore the best communication and journalism colleges for a specific state in the Southeast region.
+Explore the best communication and journalism schools for a specific state in the Southeast region.

 More Communication & Journalism Rankings in the Southeast Region